Conditionally Elicitable Dynamic Risk Measures for Deep Reinforcement Learning: Dynamic Risk Setting

 Employing static risk measures as an objective function in sequential decision making problems does not account for the temporal structure of intermediate costs that generates the terminal costs, and moreover leads to time-inconsistent solutions -- we give an illustrative example below.
 Therefore, to properly monitor random variables at different times, we must adapt risk assessment to a dynamic framework.
 Dynamic risk measures have the advantage of being time-consistent, a property that has a general appeal especially in finance applications, so optimising them leads to time-consistent solutions.

-Various classes of risk measures have been extended to the dynamic case, such as distribution-invariant risk measures \citep{weber2006distribution}, coherent risk measures \citep{riedel2004dynamic}, convex risk measures \citep{frittelli2004dynamic}, and dynamic assessment indices \citep{bielecki2016dynamic}, among others.
-There also exists an equivalence between backward stochastic differential equations (\BSDE{}s) and dynamic risk measures \citep[see e.g.][]{peng1997backward,cohen2011backward}, which is exploited by some authors to compute dynamic risk measures via a deep \BSDE{} method \citep[see e.g.][]{han2020convergence}.
+Various classes of risk measures have been extended to the dynamic case, such as coherent risk measures \cite{riedel2004dynamic}, distribution-invariant risk measures \cite{weber2006distribution}, convex risk measures \cite{frittelli2004dynamic}, and dynamic assessment indices \cite{bielecki2016dynamic}, among others.
+There also exists an equivalence between backward stochastic differential equations (\BSDE{}s) and dynamic risk measures (see e.g. \cite{peng1997backward,cohen2011backward}), which is exploited by some authors to compute dynamic risk measures via a deep \BSDE{} method (see e.g. \cite{han2020convergence}).
 However, the dual representation from \BSDE{}s does not directly help to optimise a dynamic risk measure over policies in a model-agnostic manner.
 Here, we closely follow the work of \cite{ruszczynski2010risk} which derives a recursive equation for dynamic risk from general principles.
 For a thorough exploration of dynamic risk measures, see e.g. \cite{acciaio2011dynamic}.